cjhnbls/pipelinedb-doc-cn/README.md

     make

 You should now be able to point your browser to the `_build` directory and view the generated html pages.
-To automatically rebuild the docs whenever a file is updated, you can run `sphinx-autobuild` from the `docs` root directory:
+To serve the docs over HTTP at `http://localhost:8000`, run:

     make serve

-This will also serve the docs over HTTP at `http://localhost:8000`
+This will also automatically rebuild the docs and restart the HTTP server whenever a file is updated.

 ### Publishing